 Yes.
-We’ve worked with kids as young as 4, although to be honest, there are other programs better suited for very young children.
-We’re best with kids 8 and up.
+We’ve worked with kids as young as 4, although to be honest, there are other music programs better suited for very young children.
+We’re best with kids at least 8 years old.

 Yes – we teach pop, rock, country, R&B, metal, jazz, musical theatre, and more, although not all teachers teach all styles.
-(If you’re serious about opera, we do have teachers in all locations with classical training who can get you started, but you’ll probably want to go elsewhere once you have a good foundation.)
+We have one teacher who can teach classical, although that’s not our focus.

 No, we don’t cancel lessons on snow days.
 We do lessons online if either teacher or student can’t physically make it to the studio.
 Communicate directly with your teacher to plan an online lesson.